 Space Saving: Floor space required for servers and other hardware shifts away from the user.

-Scalability: It provides the flexibility to increase or decrease computing requirement as per the need.
+Scalability: It provides the flexibility to increase or decrease computing requirements as per the need.

 ADVANTAGES OF CLOUD COMPUTING